Emma Fay: Portraits of the Mind

-Commercial Work
+Commercial work

 Fay has been commissioned to create artwork for commercial and advertorial use as well as for charities.
 She has worked on campaigns for Macmillan Cancer Support, PETA, UN-Water, Born Free Foundation, Rethinkyourmind and World Toilet Day.

 In 2014, Fay created a series of three artworks for Macmillan Cancer Support for the promotion of their annual World's Biggest Coffee Morning event.
 The series featured contortionists painted into a teapot, cup and saucer, and mug and cupcake.

 In July 2015, Fay was commissioned by UK Shark Week to create artwork featuring diver, Tom Daley, painted into a shark to raise awareness of ocean conservation.

 In November 2015, PETA worked with Fay to produce advertorial artwork that highlighted the treatment of crocodiles and alligators bred for the fashion accessory industry.
 Fay said: "I am a vegan myself.
 I have always wanted to do as much as I can to raise awareness for animals.
 So for me it was a privilege to help the campaign.”
 The campaign featured singer Joss Stone.

-In 2016, The National Lottery commissioned Fay to create six artworks featuring seven of the British Olympic and Paralympic team.
+In 2016, the National Lottery commissioned Fay to create six artworks featuring seven of the British Olympic and Paralympic teams.
 Amber Hill, Moe Sbihi, Pam Relph, Robbie Grabarz, Josef Craig, Max Whitlock and Jade Jones were painted as Brazilian animals in recognition of the 2016 Summer Olympics held in Rio de Janeiro.

 In October 2016, Fay worked with Sky Atlantic on a live stunt promoting the launch of HBO drama, Westworld.
 As the lead artist, Fay directed and painted a cast of 20 models as humanoid robots that were then photographed against a backdrop of iconic London attractions.

 In August 2017, Rowse Honey commissioned Fay to produce a bee design with 3 models.
 The resulting campaign imagery was featured in The Times.

-Enter Edem
+Enter Edem company

-Fay is the Artistic Director of theatre production company, Enter Edem.
+Fay is the artistic director of theatre production company, Enter Edem.